 Organizational Analysis will examine concepts and theories that explain organizations and organizational behavior, including factors such as the nature of the political environment, organizational structure, staffing, information management and budgetary constraints.
 The impact of these factors is explored in the context of policy development and implementation.

 Global Shared Values Leadership connects leaders, organizations and communities to tackle conflicting goals and navigate between sectors and cultures to create shared value.
 GSVL participants will acquire a range of leadership skills, tools and frameworks to both create economic value and address an environmental or social challenge confronted by a given community.

 Building High Performance Teams Programs

-Engaging People and Teams The focus of this course is on the importance of engaging team members and building the essential tools to increase the impact of your personal behavior and communications on others.
+Engaging People and Teams focuses on the importance of engaging team members and building the essential tools to increase the impact of your personal behavior and communications on others.
 Discussion topics will include: 1) How to give effective feedback, 2) Listening at all three levels, 3) The importance of practicing the leadership behavior of "being curious," and 4)The basics of team dynamics.

 Custom Courses and Programs

 The Key Executive Leadership Program recognizes that every organization has unique challenges.
-Using your organization's specific challenges and goals, Key professors work with your organization to co-create a custom program that will provide opportunities for extraordinary personal and professional growth designed to achieve sustainable results for your organization.
+Using your organization's specific challenges and goals, Key professors work with you to co-create a custom program for developing extraordinary personal and professional growth with sustainable results.